MarrakchiAyoub/Parking-simulator/README.md

 # Parking-simulator
-Simulation a parking using Semaphores
+Simulating a parking using Semaphores and Java Swing